rdegges/rdegges-www/content/2015/building-a-heroku-addon-planning.md

 ---
 aliases:
-  - /building-a-heroku-addon-planning/
+  - "/building-a-heroku-addon-planning/"
-title: "Building a Heroku Addon - Planning"
 date: "2015-04-22"
-tags: ["programming", "devops"]
+description: "In this part of the series, we'll lay out our Heroku addon plans, take a look at mockups, and cover high-level functionalities."
 slug: "building-a-heroku-addon-planning"
-description: "In this part of the series, we'll lay out our Heroku addon plans, take a look at mockups, and cover high-level functionalities."
+tags:
+  - "programming"
+  - "devops"
+title: "Building a Heroku Addon - Planning"
 ---